 Wander into any ice cream parlor and you're immediately struck by the sheer number of choices, both in flavors and the types of frozen treats available.
-Traditional hard ice cream has been joined by soft ice cream, frozen yogurt, and gelato -- an Italian specialty.
-As for the flavors, plain old vanilla, chocolate, and strawberry have long ago made way for more exotic offerings such as banana chocolate chunk, watermelon, and mango.
+Traditional hard ice cream has been joined by soft ice cream, frozen yogurt, and gelato, an Italian specialty.
+As for the flavors, plain old vanilla, chocolate, and strawberry have long ago made way for more creative offerings such as banana chocolate chunk, watermelon, and mango.

 Healthy(ish) Ice Cream

 What's behind the current renaissance in ice cream production?
 Oddly enough, our interest in healthy eating plays a large role.
 When people do decide to indulge their sweet tooth, they want a taste experience worth the extra calories.
 No longer satisfied with synthetic ice creams pumped full of additives, consumers are demanding ice cream made with fresh ingredients and real milk.

 As for the explosion in flavors, there’s no doubt that palates have become more sophisticated in recent years.
 But it's also true that people are becoming aware of the health benefits of Asian fruits such as mango and papaya.
 Mangos are high in Vitamin A and C, but low in calories and fat.
 Papaya has more beta-carotene than carrots.
 Both mango and papaya are loaded with antioxidants.

 Ginger ice cream is a growing favorite among diners at western Chinese restaurants.
 Valued in Chinese cooking for its unique flavor and taste, ginger is also reputed to have numerous health benefits, from aiding digestion to warding off a cold.